fredwu/fredwu.me-v3/src/pages/blog/2016-07-24-i-accidentally-some-machine-learning-my-story-of.md

 The best way to learn something new is to practice it as you learn it.
 Instead of diving straight into a complicated system, or to write a `hello world` program, I thought I would dig out a code test and re-implement it in Elixir.

 The code test is the rather infamous [Toy Robot](https://github.com/search?q=toy+robot) test.
 As an interviewer, I must have reviewed a few hundreds of these tests, most of which in Ruby.
-I know what a good OO solution looks like, so naturally I was looking forward to “rethink” the problem and have a crack at it using Elixir.
+I know what a good OO solution looks like, so naturally I was looking forward to "rethink" the problem and have a crack at it using Elixir.

 Here is the result: [https://github.com/fredwu/toy-robot-elixir](https://github.com/fredwu/toy-robot-elixir)